Frequently Asked Questions

 I charge five percent of the selling price on buildings priced from $750,000 up $3,000,000.
 This is split 50/50 with the agent that represents the buyer.
 On some listings above this range the commission may be less.
 On listings below $750,000 the commission is generally 6%.How long is the listing period?

 Generally the listing period is for 120 days.
 This varies with the marketability of the property.
 I have had unusual properties that have needed a long time to find the right buyer.
 Most properties, properly priced sell much sooner.How often do you represent the buyer and the seller?

-No. Offering a discount on this basis requires that I disclose this in advance to all other agents; that buyers might have an advantage dealing directly with me.
-The great majority of the buyers come from these other agents.
-I do not want to do anything to discourage their activity.
-Besides, if I find the buyer, you as the seller are getting what you wanted, and I are getting paid appropriately.Do you also sell houses or commercial properties?
+No. Offering a discount on this basis requires that I disclose in advance to all other agents that buyers might have an advantage dealing directly with me.
+The great majority of the buyers come from these other agents and I do not want to do anything to discourage their activity.
+If I also find the buyer, you as the seller are getting top dollar, and I am getting paid appropriately.Do you also sell houses or commercial properties?

-No. I refer these transactions to qualified agents that specialize in that area.Is it better to have one unit vacant?
+No. I refer these transactions to the top agents that specialize in these areas.GRM and CAP rates?